A Brief History About Hardwood Floors

 Hardwood Floor Finishing

 A Factory Finish is applied in the factory.
-A major benefit is minimal dust and noise during installation.
-The level of customization is not same as with a job-site finish.
+A major benefit is a minimal dust and noise during installation.
+The level of customization is not the same as with a job-site finish.

 - Satin finishes offer some shine and will reflect some light.